Yes (band): 2001–2008: Magnification, Anniversary touring, and Anderson's departure

-2010–2015: Fly from Here, Heaven & Earth and album series tours
+2009–2015: Second reformation, Fly from Here, Heaven & Earth, and Squire's death

+In October 2009, Squire declared that the new line-up from the In the Present Tour "is now Yes", and the tour, with the band now billed as Yes, continued through 2010.
+Their 2010 studio sessions would yield material eventually to be released as From a Page.

 In August 2010, it was announced that new material had been written for Fly from Here, Yes's twentieth studio album.
-Yes then signed a deal with Frontiers Records and began recording in Los Angeles with Trevor Horn serving as producer.
-Much of the album material was extrapolated from a pair of songs written by Horn and Geoff Downes around the time that they had been Yes members during 1980 and the Drama album.
-During the recording sessions, the band thought it would be wise to bring Downes back to replace Oliver Wakeman on keyboards, reasoning that he was closer to the material.
-Asserting that all studio recording was to be carried out by "the line-up that actually ... does the work," Howe dispelled rumours that an invitation to sing on the record had been extended to Anderson, who subsequently announced a new project as an ongoing collaboration with former Yes members Wakeman and Rabin.
+Yes signed a deal with Frontiers Records and began recording in Los Angeles.
+Trevor Horn served as producer, and Geoff Downes was brought back to replace Oliver Wakeman on keyboards; much of the album material was extrapolated from a pair of songs written by Horn and Downes around the time that they had been Yes members.
+Asserting that all studio recording was to be carried out by "the line-up that actually ... does the work", Howe dispelled rumours that an invitation to sing on the record had been extended to Anderson, who subsequently announced a new project as an ongoing collaboration with former Yes members Wakeman and Rabin.

-Upon completion of recording in March 2011, and post-production a month later, the album was released worldwide that July.
-Fly from Here peaked at number 30 in the UK and 36 in the U.S.

-In March 2011 Yes embarked on their Rite of Spring and Fly from Here tours to support Fly from Here, with Styx and Procol Harum supporting on select dates.
-2011 saw the release of the live Yes album and DVD, In the Present – Live from Lyon, taken from the band's previous tour.
-Trevor Rabin joined the band in playing "Owner of a Lonely Heart" at one show in Los Angeles.
+Upon completion in March 2011, and post-production a month later, Fly from Here was released worldwide in July, peaking at number 30 in the UK and 36 in the US Yes embarked on their Rite of Spring and Fly from Here tours, with Styx and Procol Harum supporting on select dates.
+The live Yes album and DVD, In the Present – Live from Lyon, taken from the band's previous tour, were released in the same year.

-In February 2012, after David contracted a respiratory illness, he was replaced by Glass Hammer singer Jon Davison.
-Davison was recommended to Squire by their common friend Taylor Hawkins, drummer for the Foo Fighters.
-Following the announcement Anderson expressed his disappointment that "they had to get yet another singer after the guy who replaced me became ill," stating that he offered to "get back with them" due to his being "healthy again," and expressed his view that "they have let a lot of fans down."
+In February 2012, David contracted a respiratory illness and was replaced by Glass Hammer singer Jon Davison.
+Davison had been recommended to Squire by their common friend Taylor Hawkins, drummer for the Foo Fighters.
 Davison would join Yes to complete the band's scheduled dates across the year.